A Calm and Intentional One Month Bali Itinerary (2026)

 Frequently asked questions about Bali

-Not at all – in fact, you may find yourself extending your trip even longer, like I did – more than once!.
-Three weeks is a great amount of time to explore Bali.
+Not at all – in fact, you may find yourself extending your trip even longer, like I did – more than once!
+A month is a great amount of time to explore Bali, as you normally get a 30 day visa when you arrive.
 You’ll have time to see beyond the tourist hotspots, slow down in each destination and experience the real Bali.

-How much money do I need for 3 weeks in Bali?
+How much money do I need for a month in Bali?

-Budget around $1,260-$1,680 USD for three weeks ($60-80 per day).
+Budget around $1,260-$1,680 USD for the month ($60-80 per day).
 This covers accommodation in guest houses, eating out at local restaurants, activities, and transport.
 You can travel cheaper by eating at warungs and staying in hostels, or spend more on luxury resorts and upscale dining.

 Which month is best for Bali?